Cameron Rhodes: Life and career

 Rhodes graduated from Toi Whakaari: New Zealand Drama School in 1987 with a Diploma in Acting.
-He has appeared in various TV shows (including Xena: Warrior Princess) and films including The Royal Treatment, The Lord of the Rings, Mr. Pip, and Housebound.
+He has appeared in various TV shows (including Spartacus: House of Ashur, Xena: Warrior Princess) and films including The Royal Treatment, The Lord of the Rings, Mr. Pip, and Housebound.
+He plays Dr Plummer in the popular TV series The Brokenwood Mysteries.

-Rhodes has appeared in over 95 theatre productions in New Zealand and Australia, playing roles including Cyrano in Cyrano De Bergerac, Orgon in Tartuffe, a Silo Theatre production in 2011 and Truscott in Loot.
+Rhodes has appeared in over 100 theatre productions in New Zealand and Australia, playing roles including Hercule Poirot in Murder On The Orient Express, Cyrano in Cyrano De Bergerac, Orgon in Tartuffe, a Silo Theatre production in 2011 and Truscott in Loot.

 He appeared as Garfield Todd in Black Lover by Stanley Makuwe produced by The Auckland Theatre Company and first presented at the Auckland Festival in 2020.
 Television work includes The Luminaries for BBC1, The New Legends of Monkey on Netflix, and Rake for ABC Australia.
 He plays Gavin Walters in the mockumentary web-series Colour Blind by Australian actor Tai Hara about casting agents.

 As a director Rhodes in 2014 co-directed with Ian Mune Once On Chanuk Bair by Maurice Shadbolt for Auckland Theatre Company.